Ondine

 Scène 2

-The fishermen enter to celebrate Mattéo and Ondine’s wedding.
-During the wedding procession, Ondine is hardly able to support herself.
-Hydrola and the naiads make a last effort to save Ondine.
+Hydrola and her attendant naiads make one last effort to rescue Ondine.
 The Queen has restored Giannina to life and now leads her forward.
-Mattéo is overjoyed to recover his true love while Ondine resumes her immortal state and is borne in triumph to her home beneath the sea.
+Mattéo recovers his true love and is happy once more, while the wayward Naiad resumes her immortal state and is borne in triumph by the Queen and her subjects to her home beneath the sea.

 History